rgknp/AIDayLabs/lab02.2-building_bots/3_LUIS.md

 > Fun Aside: Reviewing the endpoint utterances can be extremely powerful.
 LUIS makes smart decisions about which utterances to surface.
 It chooses the ones that will help it improve the most to have manually labeled by a human-in-the-loop.
 For example, if the LUIS model predicted that a given utterance mapped to Intent1 with 47% confidence and predicted that it mapped to Intent2 with 48% confidence, that is a strong candidate to surface to a human to manually map, since the model is very close between two intents.

-**Extra credit (to complete later):** Create and configure a "web.config" file to store your search service information.
+**Extra credit (to complete later):** Create and configure a "web.config" or "appsettings.json" file to store your search service information.
 Next, change the code in RootDialog.cs and SearchDialog.cs to call the settings in web.config, so you don't have to enter them twice.

 **Extra credit (to complete later)**: Create a process for ordering prints with the bot using dialogs, responses, and models.
 Your bot will need to collect the following information: Photo size (8x10, 5x7, wallet, etc.), number of prints, glossy or matte finish, user's phone number, and user's email.
 The bot will then want to send you a confirmation before submitting the request.